MariosAvraam/breakout-game/README.md

 - Game Over and Winning notifications.

 ## Installation
 1. Ensure you have Python installed on your machine.
-If not, download it from python.org.

 2. Clone this repository:
 ```bash